Code-Institute-Submissions/Planet-Fitness/README.md

 #### Colours

-I used a combination of contrasting colours so that the text and images would stand out clearly against the background.
+I used HTML Color Codes for Hex colours.
+I opted for a combination of contrasting colours for all the different elements and sections of the website, so that the text and images would stand out clearly against the background.
 I used dark colours, such as #000 and #333, for most of the sections' backgrounds and #fff and #ff9f1a for details, such as borders and text.
 I used the colour picker to choose the hover colour on the button for the contact form.
 I wanted the colour to compliment the images I used for the different sections.
 ![Colours](assets/images/readme9.png)